 Judge Rules on Motions and Presides Over Trial

-So, the judge is crucial, and knowing who that judge is and what their tendencies are is important because you need to have a really good feel for how you're going to handle the case.
 Your federal criminal defense attorney, who is well-versed in the judge's past rulings and sentencing patterns, will play a significant role in advising you on how to proceed.
+They will guide you on the best strategies to use in your defense, based on their knowledge of the judge's tendencies and the specifics of your case.
 One of the big factors is going to be the judge because, as I said, the judge will rule on any motion that you file, and the judge will be the one who presides over the trial.

 Whether you end up convicted or negotiate a plea bargain with the prosecutor, the judge ultimately holds the power to sentence you.
 This underscores the significant role of the judge in the entire process.